CNAG-Biomedical-Informatics/cbicall/docs-site/docs/backends/nf-core.md

 CBIcall can launch registered [nf-core](https://nf-co.re/) pipelines through [Nextflow](https://www.nextflow.io/docs/latest/).
 CBIcall validates the YAML, pins the registered nf-core release, writes the Nextflow params/config files, and records the run metadata.
-The nf-core pipeline keeps its own native output layout and runtime behavior.
+The nf-core pipeline keeps its own upstream output layout and runtime behavior.

 In CBIcall terms, nf-core is a **workflow provider** and Nextflow is the **workflow backend**.
-Registered nf-core entries are launched through the Nextflow backend, but they are not one of the shipped CBIcall WES/WGS/mtDNA native CBIcall implementations.
+Registered nf-core entries are launched through the Nextflow backend, but they are not one of the shipped CBIcall WES/WGS/mtDNA CBIcall-native implementations.
 Use this page when testing registered nf-core examples on a workstation or on a cluster.

 :::note[Run directory location]